3v401/HackTheBox/Builder/README.md

 ![Alt text](pics/pic8.png)

 No contents for `java -jar jenkins-cli.jar -s 'http://10.10.11.10:8080' help "@/etc/shadow"`.
 Let' s keep exploiting the server with this command line.
 We can also enumerate the environment of the Jenkins server.
-Let' s target `/proc/self/environ`, a special file in the proc filesystem on Unix-like operating systems that contains the environment variables of the process that accesses it.
+Let' s target `/proc/self/environ`, a special file in the proc filesystem on Unix-like operating systems that contains the environment variables of the process.
 Type:

 ```
 java -jar jenkins-cli.jar -s 'http://10.10.11.10:8080' help "@/proc/self/environ"